tonton-pixel/vade-mecum-shelf/README.md

 - The app window is resizable; its title displays the currently selected utility name next to the app name.

-- The visibility of the navigation sidebar can be toggled on and off from the `View` menu, as well as the use of categories.
+- The visibility of the navigation sidebar, as well as the use of categories, can be toggled on and off from the `View` menu.

 - It is possible to quickly scroll to the top or to the bottom of the utility from the `View` menu.